aimtbr/use-app-events/.github/README.md

 options: {
   /** When false, `notifyEventListeners` will not broadcast events to other browsing contexts by default. */
   broadcast: boolean = true;

+  /** When true, the debug mode will be enabled globally, resulting in additional logs. */
+  debug: boolean = false;
 }
 ```